n1hility/fedora-websites-mirror/docs/source/websites_release.rst

 * Update Alpha Image sizes and pre_cloud_composedate in ``./build.d/globalvar.py``.
   Verify they are right in Cloud images and Docker image.

-* Update the new POT files and push them to Zanata (ask a maintainer to do so) every time you change text strings.
+* Update the new POT files and push them to translation repository every time you change text strings.

 * Add this build to stg.fedoraproject.org (ansible syncStatic.sh.stg) to
   test the pages online.